Is Epoxy Resin Food Safe? (Precautions and Safety Standards)

 Food Safety Standards of Epoxy Resin

 Although epoxy resins are from the same raw materials, these products underwent different manufacturing procedures.
-Our best advice is to buy an epoxy resin with FDA approval, so you can ensure that the product is tested based on food safety standards.
+My best advice is to buy an epoxy resin with FDA approval, so you can ensure that the product is tested based on food safety standards.

 coffee table with epoxy resin finish

-It’ll confirm the product’s changing attributes during the application and curing process.
+It will confirm the product’s changing attributes during the application and curing process.
 For example, the test should show if the epoxy resin still produces VOCs and BPA substances after curing.

 The findings should reveal that the levels of VOCs and BPA are low to none, or it won’t guarantee that the product is safe as a food contact surface.